hammerheadlemon/ctrack/INSTALL.md

 There is, in the background, some facility to store CAF data, but this is not currently brought out in the user interface.
 Find it in the admin interface.

+It does work nicely for what it is though - and it is still in development so consider it to be very unstable.
+Email me at y at yulqen dot org.

 ---

 To install `ctrack` to enable testing and development on your local machine